AI rally fears and China trade woes chill stocks

 "And a second one says so.
 And a third one.
 And a fourth one says, hey, these three are selling.
 I might maybe be selling as well, right?
 So it's a shift in the market sentiment that has its own sort of dynamic.
 That might well be unfolding a little bit now."

-Benchmark 10-year U.S. Treasury yields fell 6.4 basis points to 4.09% on Thursday after outplacement firm Challenger, Gray & Christmas said there had been a surge in announced job cuts in October.
-The yields were steady on Friday.
+The dollar was set to end the week roughly unchanged as investors sought to balance the Federal Reserve's hawkish tilt against lingering concerns over the U.S. economy.

-Such private surveys have gained attention in the market during a prolonged U.S. government shutdown that has halted official U.S. data publication.
+The U.S. shutdown has prevented the release of key economic data.
+Still, data signals from surveys suggest a resilience that could support the case for not cutting rates at the Fed's December meeting.

-The dollar index, which measures the currency's strength against a basket of six peers, edged up 0.2% to 99.845, while the euro was mostly steady at $1.1535.
+The dollar index, which measures the currency's strength against a basket of six peers, was a touch lower at 99.66, while the euro was up 0.1% at $1.1557.